 4) Epigenetic Aspects of GI Cancer.

-The Cores that make up this Center include, in addition to an Administrative Core, Proteomics Core, Mouse Physiology Core, Imaging Core, Translational Research Enhancement Core, and Cell Culture & Viral Preparation Core.
+The Cores that make up this Center include, in addition to an Administrative Core, Proteomics Core, Integrated Physiology Core, Imaging Core, Translational Research Enhancement Core, and Cell Culture & Viral Preparation Core.